 - Sunrise Community Health

-- New Frontier Charter School
+- Frontier Academy

 Imagine Greeley is a collaborative and inclusive process in which all members of the community are encouraged to participate.
 The community will have a number of opportunities to participate throughout the process, both through in-person meetings and online activities.
 Engagement efforts will seek to involve as many different residents, businesses, government entities, educational institutions and other stakeholder groups as possible so that the updated comprehensive plan reflects the shared vision of all who call Greeley home.